sadoe3/sadoe3.github.io/_posts/Fundamentals/Algorithms/Sort/2024-02-13-algorithms-SortQuick.md

                 - and, `return (rightIndex + 1)`

 ### `quickSort()` Function
-This function takes the collection, first index, and last index as arguments too
+This function takes the collection, first index, and last index as parameters too
 1. it checks whether `firstIndex < lastIndex` or not
     + if that condition is `false`, then the recursion is done
-2. othwerwise, this function gets new `pivot` by calling `partition()` function with the given arguments
+2. othwerwise, this function gets new `pivot` by calling `partition()` function with the given parameters
 3. then, it calls itself with the same collection but different indices twice
     + `quickSort(elements, firstIndex, (pivot-1))`
     + `quickSort(elements, (pivot+1), lastIndex)`